mjyeaney/ZenVnetTesting/README.md

 Microsoft Research to evaluate a set of access control lists (on Azure, Network Security Groups).

-### Background

-When verifying correct network infrastructure configuration and behavior, approaches typically fall within the following solution types:

-- **Resource Verification**

-  Example: _Is the device configured the way is should be?_
-- **Explicit flow testing (positive cases)**

-  Example: _Can a packet flow from point A to point B?_
-- **Explicit flow testing (negative cases)**

-  Example: _Are packets blocked from flowing from point B to point C?_
-- **Exploratory testing**

-  Example: _Find all addresses/ports that violate a business rule_

-Each of these approaches has distinct advantages and challenges.
-Following the outline above, we could enumerate these:

-- **Resource Verification**

-  Advantages: Relatively easy to check; Doesn’t require software installation / etc. Leverage Azure management plane API.

-  Disadvantages: Only checks that configuration is present; doesn’t verify behavior.

-- **Explicit flow testing (positive cases)**

-  Advantages: Concrete answers that match behavioral specifications (e.g., VM-A can talk to VM-B).
-Leverage agents / Network Watcher API / etc.

-  Disadvantages: May require installation of testing utilities (compromising validation/etc)

-- **Explicit flow testing (negative cases)**

-  Advantages: Concrete answers that match behavioral specifications (e.g., VM-A can talk to VM-B).
-Leverage agents / Network Watcher API / etc.

-  Disadvantages: Typically harder to derive; can take longer to maintain and update.
-May require installation of testing utilities (compromising validation/etc)

-- **Exploratory testing**

-  Advantages: Uncovers "What you don’t know"/unknowns that can lead to security issues.

-  Disadvantages: Can be computationally expensive (IP x Ports x nodes); May require installation of testing utilities; May falsely trigger IDS/etc. systems

-While the first 3 options have relatively known solutions, the goal here is to explore reducing the computational complexity of the last option ("Exploratory testing") to provide more rapid validation that no unknown beahviors are present.

 ### Overview

 This solution is based around formulating a desired invariant as a boolean function